Lisocabtagene Maraleucel (Breyanzi)

 4. HIV-related B-cell lymphomas (including HIV-related diffuse large B-cell lymphoma, primary effusion lymphoma, and human herpesvirus 8 (HHV8)-positive diffuse large B-cell lymphoma, not otherwise specified); or

-2. Pediatric Primary Mediastinal Larg B-cell Lymphoma
+3. Pediatric Primary Mediastinal Large B-cell Lymphoma

-Aetna considers lisocabtagene maraleucel (Breyanzi) medically necessary for treatment of pediatric primary mediastinal large B-cell lymphoma in members less than 18 years of age when the member has received prior therapy with at least two prior chemoimmunotherapy regimens and achieved partial response.
+Aetna considers lisocabtagene maraleucel (Breyanzi) medically necessary for treatment of pediatric primary mediastinal large B-cell lymphoma in members less than 18 years of age when the member has received prior therapy with at least two chemoimmunotherapy regimens and achieved partial response.

 3. Continuation of Therapy